 Anti-inflammatories and painkillers are not recommended for long-term treatment.

-In some cases, surgery may be needed to remove the thickened tissue.
-This can help relieve pain and improve foot function.
-Numbness after surgery is permanent, but should not be painful.
+In some cases, surgery is needed to remove the thickened tissue and inflamed nerve.
+This helps relieve pain and improve foot function.
+Numbness after surgery is permanent.

 Nonsurgical treatment does not always improve symptoms.
-Surgery to remove the thickened tissue is successful in about 85% of cases.
+Surgery to remove the thickened tissue is successful in most cases.

 When to Contact a Medical Professional

 Avoid ill-fitting shoes.
-Wear shoes with a wide toe box.
+Wear shoes with a wide toe box or flat heels.